squirrel-writer/squirrel/README.md

 If your PR with be changing some dependencies, don't forget to update `Pipfile.lock` as well as the dependencies in `setup.py` with `pipenv-setup`.

 ### Plugins
-All plugins are located in `squirrel/plugin` and every plugin has its own directory which has in it the python code of the plugin (e.g `example_plugin.py`) and the `yaml` config file that tell squirrel the appropriate metadata as well as any dependencies the plugin needs to work properly.
+All plugins are located in `squirrel/plugins`.
+Each plugin has its own directory, which has in it the Python module (e.g `example_plugin.py`) and the `yaml` config file.
+The `yaml` file stores:
+* metadata of the plugin
+* any dependencies the plugin needs to work properly.

 An example plugin can be found in `squirrel/plugins/example_plugin/`.

 #### How to Write Plugins: